Mahmoud-Gad/Plagiarism-Detection/README.md

 7. predict.py: code for using the trained model to make predictions.

 files numbered 5, 6 and 7 are found in source_pytorch directory.
+"Plagiarism_Feature_Engineering" notebook should be run first to prepare the data before running "Training_a_Model" notebook

 &nbsp;